-- Should sit/stand with their friends before school, break and during lunch, in their designated yard. - They must not eat or drink on the yard, with the exception of Key Stage 4 pupils at break time, as they have to wait longer for their lunch. - There should be no eating in class, unless permission has been given for things like throat sweets and for specific medical needs.
+- Should sit/stand with their friends before school, break and during lunch, in their designated yard. - There should be no eating in class, unless permission has been given for things like throat sweets and for specific medical needs.
 Parents should contact the school with any information relating to this. - No energy drinks (these will be confiscated and not returned).
 Any pupils refusing to hand over energy drinks will be placed in isolation. - Pupils may only drink water around the building and in lessons.
-The only exception is lunchtime, where pupils may purchase juice from the school canteen. - Pupil should follow the one-way system around the school building. - Incidents around the school site should be recorded in Bromcom.
+The only exception is lunchtime, where pupils may purchase juice from the school canteen. - Pupil should follow the one-way system around the school building. - Incidents around the school site should be recorded in Class Charts.